songrunxian/4.ImportantCode/README.md

 shell8.sh practice of line_drying

-shell9.sh use this program can split the text or directory and echo the longest three strings
+shell9.sh use this program can split the text or directory and echo the longest three strings lv1

+shell10.sh this is the shell program of a clock lv2

+shell11.sh use this program can split the text or directory and echo the longest three strings lv2